Talking about Occupations in Spanish

 Notice there is no article “un/una” in between (equivalent of “a” in English).
 So we don’t say: soy un doctor.

 This verb means “to work”.
-Being a regular verb (more on that on this episode), here is the conjugation:
+“Trabajar” is a regular verb.
+The conjugation is the following:

 Yo trabajo